Alexander Argüelles

 Alexander Sabino Argüelles (Note: The original Spanish pronunciation of Argüelles is /es/.) (born 30 April 1964) is an American linguist notable for his work on the Korean language.
 An avid language learner, he was profiled in Michael Erard's Babel No More.
 He is one of the polyglots listed in Kenneth Hyltenstam's Advanced Proficiency and Exceptional Ability in Second Languages, and has been described by The New Yorker as "a legendary figure in the [polyglot] community".

-Argüelles is highly proficient in 10 languages: English, Spanish, French, German, Italian, Portuguese, Dutch, Catalan, Swedish and Korean, and has a knowledge of more than 60 languages.
+Argüelles is fluent in 10 languages, English, Spanish, French, German, Italian, Portuguese, Dutch, Catalan, Swedish, and Korean and possesses knowledge of more than 60 additional languages.

 Career

 He has taught in South Korea, Lebanon, Singapore, and Dubai, and was a Group Director of Immersion Language Programs at Concordia Language Villages in Bemidji, Minnesota.

 Language learning

 Argüelles reportedly devotes an average of nine hours a day to language learning, though he has stated that in his twenties he spent as much as sixteen hours per day.
 He advocates working on multiple languages daily for shorter periods (as little as 15 minutes), working on different areas in different languages, from reading novels, to writing grammatical exercises.
 He sets daily goals to language learning and has recorded his daily progress in logbooks going back over 20 years.

 Argüelles is highly proficient in 10 languages: English, Spanish, French, German, Italian, Portuguese, Dutch, Catalan, Swedish and Korean, and is accomplished in many more, such as Latin, Greek and Sanskrit, which he had studied by the end of college.
 He has studied over 60 languages to various degrees of proficiency.
 He stated in late 2022 that he had learning resources in his library for 155 languages.